simonczerwinski/xstate-robot-project/README.md

 - **Dictionaries**: Handle languages

 - **New UI and controlls**: Add keyboard handlers.
 E.g. Keyboard arrow controlls to move the robot around.
-New text prompts with words instead of letters.
+New AI text prompts with words instead of letters.

 - **State management**: Add more state managements and move some functions to separate files